 The best part, is these cases are really good for you.
 California piece rate class action lawsuits are usually strong cases.
 Of course we can’t guarantee any particular result in any case, but the drivers in most of our cases receive thousands of dollars.

 We Need Your Help

-We know driver class actions.
-We represent more drivers than any law firm in California.
-We have offices in Bakersfield, Los Angeles, San Francisco, San Diego and Oakland.
+We are driver class actions attorneys and we represent more drivers than any law firm in California.